 When I began compiling the posts, I stressed over categorizing them.
 Then, after reading them, realized that the writing was so versatile and varied, it was best to simply list the authors in alphabetical order.
 Satisfied to have reached a decision on this, I set about arranging the work.
 Just as I added the last post, my Word doc became blank.
 The text disappeared.
 I breathed deeply.
 Tried to retrieve it, since the “undo” button ditched me and then, rather than waste time digging, I redid the whole thing again.

 Next it was time to add author bios and photos.
 When I thought I had just about got it right, MS Word crashed. (yes, I can see some of you thinking – why did she do it in MS Word?
 Good question.
 Let me know if there’s a better way).
 But this time I was slightly better prepared.
 I had saved the file as a pdf – and at least had a reference.
 Yay!

-And so, several edits later, The Write Tribe Anthology Book 1 was ready.
+And so, several edits later, The Anthology was ready.
 Time to choose a cover now.
 After a couple of hours of browsing my picture archives – I had this fancy idea of using one from my own photography – over the last couple of weeks, with every photo I clicked – my thought was “will this make a good cover?”

 Then, I had yet another brilliant idea!
 Why not make it a nice classic cover, with a vintage look, one that we’ll all feel proud to show off?
 And so was this book born.

 Thanks to the creator of Write Tribe for encouraging me, and Vaisakh Venugopal for sitting up with me past midnight to do a final proofing of the book to identify changes.
 I like his quiet attitude!

 What’s in the Write Tribe Anthology Book 1?

 Some of the authors – Jairam Mohan, Richa Singh and Sid Balachandran have generously offered their books free.